United-Codes/cloudofficeprint-python/README.md

 # Usage
 1. Create a template (docx, xlsx, pptx, HTML, md, txt, csv), for the possible tags, click [here](http://www.cloudofficeprint.com/docs/#templates).
 2. Create the input data with this Python SDK
-3. Send template and data to a cloud Office Print server and save the response to a file with this Python SDK
+3. Send template and data to a Cloud Office Print server and save the response to a file with this Python SDK

 To see the JSON-data that is sent to the Cloud Office Print server, you can turn on verbose-mode by setting the argument `cop_verbose` to `True` when creating a `PrintJob`.